vipul2802/o365hq.com/content/blog/Introducing Windows 365, your Cloud PC.md

 +++
 title = "Introducing Windows 365, your Cloud PC" description = "Covid-19 has caused significant changes in the work model around the world.
 Each day more and more organizations are transforming themselves through virtual processes and remote cooperation.
-The ability to work from everywhere is essential now when the hybrid work is likely to become the new norm in the near future.
-Microsoft has worked hard to build the tools to provide you with the power and security of the cloud and is excited to announce [Windows 365](https://www.microsoft.com/en-us/windows-365), **a new service that allows you to access cloud-based PCs from anywhere**." date = 2021-11-08
+The ability to work from everywhere is essential now when the hybrid work is likely to become the new norm in the near future." date = 2021-11-15

 [taxonomies]
 tags = ["windows 365"]